luismqueral/prompt-garden/docs/performance-metrics.md

-# Prompt Garden Performance Testing Metrics
+# 📊 Prompt Garden Performance Testing

+This document provides a framework for measuring Prompt Garden's performance.
+Use these tables to record metrics as you test the application under various conditions.

 ## Load Time Metrics